PoliteKlingon/tyrian/Devlog/Devlog.md

 ## Week 04
 Seminar: completed second milestone - geometry wars.
 Learned about collisions, triggers, layers...
 After seminar: completed the last few steps from seminar, implemented some extra points (projectiles rotation with non-rotating healthbar, healthbar tweaks) ~1h
+GDD - made the first iteration of the GDD for our group project - ~2h

+Time beyond seminar - ~3h